 While some of us may have adopted very healthy lifestyles, many more have not.
-But what if technology and behavioral science could work together to help all of us live healthier, longer lives?
+But what if technology and behavioural science could work together to help all of us live healthier, longer lives?
 The impact could be transformative.
 For example, the World Health Organization (WHO) found that the proportion of total global deaths due to chronic "lifestyle" diseases is expected to increase to 70% of the global burden of disease by 2030, up from 56% in 2015.
-A basic understanding of behavioral science, combined with advances in wearable and personalized technologies, could begin to make a tangible difference in risk assessment.
+A basic understanding of behavioural science, combined with advances in wearable and personalized technologies, could begin to make a tangible difference in risk assessment.

-There are reasons, rooted in human psychology and behavior, that cause many of us to fail to act as we know we should.
+There are reasons, rooted in human psychology and behaviour, that cause many of us to fail to act as we know we should.
 Cognitive biases, and the pressures of modern life, can defeat even the best intentions.
-For example, if you prefer red wine over water at dinner, you may fall into the “present bias” trap, or an aversion to delayed gratification in favor of an immediate reward.
+For example, if you prefer red wine over water at dinner, you may fall into the “present bias” trap, or an aversion to delayed gratification in favour of an immediate reward.
 In other words, many of us would seize the prospect of sip of a good Cabernet over a less tangible future gain, such as healthier liver function.

 Many of us are at pains to set objectives – avoiding an extra serving of cheesecake or sticking to the sparkling water over the pint of beer – but despite the best plans, personal trainers, and advice of friends, we fall into old habits.
-Similarly, many of us fail to follow-through on New Year’s resolutions, a phenomenon behavioral scientists call the “intention-behavioral gap.”
+Similarly, many of us fail to follow-through on New Year’s resolutions, a phenomenon behavioural scientists call the “intention-behavioural gap.”
 Often our “doing-selves” do not follow the intentions of our “planning-selves”.
 We know we should take a real break to have a proper, healthy lunch, but still end up ordering a snack.

 First, consider how people make decisions.
-In his book, Thinking Fast and Slow, famed behavioral scientist Daniel Kahneman argues the human brain has two different operating systems: System 1 and System 2.
+In his book, Thinking Fast and Slow, famed behavioural scientist Daniel Kahneman argues the human brain has two different operating systems: System 1 and System 2.
 "System 1" is fast, instinctive, and emotional.
 "System 2" is slower, more deliberative, and more logical.
-When we think of human decision making, we often assume that people are rational, calculating decision-makers (System 2), and therefore providing people with fact-based information will lead to successful behavior change.
+When we think of human decision making, we often assume that people are rational, calculating decision-makers (System 2), and therefore providing people with fact-based information will lead to successful behaviour change.

 Reality is a bit more complex.
-Matthew Battersby, Chief Behavioral Scientist at RGA, often uses smoking as an example: “Lots of money has been spent for many years trying to inform and change the minds of smokers about the dangers and risks associated with the activity,” he says.
+Matthew Battersby, Chief Behavioural Scientist at RGA, often uses smoking as an example: “Lots of money has been spent for many years trying to inform and change the minds of smokers about the dangers and risks associated with the activity,” he says.
 “Many smokers know these risks, yet still don’t change their behavior, and those who do change aren’t necessarily influenced simply by information.
 Instead, they may have been persuaded to stop smoking by various other factors, such as changes in the environment (e.g., smoke-free workplaces) and motivational aspects (e.g., it’s much harder to smoke when lots of your friends are no longer smoking).”

-Even when consumers are well informed about a health danger, some may continue destructive behaviors.
+Even when consumers are well informed about a health danger, some may continue destructive behaviours.
 Information alone – or system 2 thinking – is not enough.
 System 1 thinking may explain why; many smokers make instinctual, and perhaps irrational, decisions to continue the habit.

 Most of us respond to environmental and social cues in a way that requires very little conscious engagement.
-Health decisions may be rational, but actual health behavior is much less so and more often driven by often unconscious, cognitive processes.
+Health decisions may be rational, but actual health behaviour is much less so and more often driven by often unconscious, cognitive processes.
 Memory is also imperfect, and attention spans are limited, making fully fact-based decision-making even more difficult.

-So, rather than bombarding a consumer with wellness data to encourage healthier behaviors, insurers can, instead, influence behavior by using use tools/mechanisms that target human system 1 responses (fast, impulsive), appealing to psychology and not rationality.
+So, rather than bombarding a consumer with wellness data to encourage healthier behaviours, insurers can, instead, influence behaviour by using use tools/mechanisms that target human system 1 responses (fast, impulsive), appealing to psychology and not rationality.
 This can take the form of reinforcement or reminders that focus attention on personal health goals and rewards or even celebratory messages when individuals reach health milestones, such as a certain step count.

 Applying Motivational Techniques

 However, understanding human motivation is only half of the story.
 Success will require a means to reach the right customer, at the right time, with these messages.
-Wearable technologies offer a compelling means to help more people adopt healthier behavior, but they also present limits.
+Wearable technologies offer a compelling means to help more people adopt healthier behaviour, but they also present limits.